databrary/www/datavyu/input/pages/download/download.md

 You will soon be able to install additional plugins to customize Datavyu and make it yours.
 Stay tuned for greater functionality that addresses your different needs!

-# Fork Us on Github!
+# Source

+Datavyu is open source software under a [GPL3](https://github.com/databrary/datavyu/blob/master/GPL-LICENSE.txt) license.
-Contribute to the project or build directly from the Datavyu [source code](https://github.com/databrary/datavyu).
+Contribute to or download our [source code](https://github.com/databrary/datavyu).